tunapanda/pandacracy/README.md

 2. **Producing and distributing.** This is how we send [energy](http://organizationalphysics.com/2012/02/20/the-universal-success-formula/) out into the world.
 We buid open source software and create open learning resources that digitize and extend our core training so that other individuals, groups, and organizations can copy our model and help improve on it.
 3. **Selling and earning.** This brings energy in so we can keep being who we are.
 We perform services for clients and (try to) convince people to support what we're doing.
 In order to maintain our reputation we have to execute well on work for clients by performing work creating curricula, digitizing materials, building software, peforming research using human centered design (HCD) methodologies, and consulting for others who wish to copy/modify our model.

-In order to accomplish this we divide our organization into various circles, which operate semi-autonomously, some of which are connected through "strategic grouping."
+In order to accomplish this we divide our organization into various **circles**, which operate semi-autonomously, some of which are connected through "strategic grouping."

 Soon we'll draw a diagram, but for now look at it this way:

-### An Incomplete Map of the Earth Circles

-* Earth (planet: super-circle of the continents)
- * Africa (continent: sub-circle of Earth + super-circle of Nairobi, Mombasa, Cairo, etc)
-  * Nairobi (city: sub-circle of Africa + super-circle of Kibera)
-   * Kibera (the creative center of the universe)
-   * Dandora (wishes it were as creative as Kibera)
-  * Mombasa (city: sub-circle of Africa)
-  * Cairo (city: sub-circle of Africa)
- * The Americas (continent: sub-circle of Earth + super-circle of Rio de Janeiro, New York, Mexico City, etc)
-  * Rio de Janeiro (city: sub-circle of The Americas)
-  * New York (city: sub-circle of The Americas + super-circle of Brooklyn, Wall Street, etc)
-   * Brooklyn (Nas)
-   * Wall Street (building bridges or walls, it's hard to say)
-  * Mexico City (city: sub-circle of The Americas)
- * Jamaica (continent: sub-circle of Earth + super-circle of Kingston)
-  * Kingston (city: home of Damian and Bob Marley)

 ### A Complete Map of the Tunapanda Institute Circles
 * Tunapanda Core Circle